dvogt23/notes/Notes/tech/coding/javascript.md

 ## React location listener

-To trigger event son laction change in React:
+To trigger events on location change in React, i.e. for integrate tracking code:

 ```js
 import { useEffect } from 'react';